Wednesdays evenings, September 17 – November 12, 2014

 Praying in Cooperation with the Holy Spirit

 Michael & Serena Whisenhunt

 The biggest enticement of this class, which is not a class at all, is the time and space to experience God’s presence.
-Our gathering will begin each week with praise and worship, and then we will pray about the things the Spirit brings to mind.
-Our intent is to practice listening to God and cooperating with his Spirit, who searches our hearts, intercedes for us, and prays according to God’s will.
+Our gathering each week will begin with praise and worship, and then we will pray about the things the Spirit brings to mind.
+Our intent is to practice listening to God and cooperating with his Spirit, who searches our hearts, intercedes for us, and leads us to pray God’s will for one another.
 We will learn about prayer by doing it.

-Michael and Serena Whisenhunt have enjoyed more than 27 years at Blacknall where they have led Bible studies, taught first grade Sunday School and Confirmation classes, and worked with Blacknall’s youth.
-Michael, an elder, is a software engineer and Serena teaches middle school English and Bible.
-They have two children, both in college.
+Michael and Serena Whisenhunt have been almost 29 years at Blacknall, where they have led Bible studies, taught first grade Sunday School and Confirmation classes, and worked with Blacknall’s youth.
+Michael, a Blacknall elder, is a software engineer and Serena teaches middle school English and Bible.
+They have two children, one in college and one recently graduated from college.

 *Nursery is available for infants through age 2 and is open from 6:00 – 7:30 p.m.